AntonieV/ExcelDiff/README.md

 # SpreadSheetDiff

-A tool to compare two excel files with annotation of the differences.
+A tool to compare two Excel or OpenOffice files (.xlsx or .ods format) with annotation of the differences.
 The files to be compared must have the same basic structure.
 That means the labels and the number of their sheets must be the same in both files.